VenkatramanRajagopalan/DateRangePicker/README.md

 });

 ```
-# Get From and To dates from datePickerDialog
+# Get From and To dates

 Make activity implement OnDateRangePickedListener() and override default method
 ```